johnmjkim/route42-app/README.md

 19. Added location name to post data.
 20. Implemented hide-on-scroll
 21. Got rid of mapbox stuff and switched to google maps in MapFragment.
 Now, MapFragment takes lon and lat as an input draws a line between two coordinates.
+22. Added lon, lat, locationName to each posts.
+Added location name to Post Card.
+Now you can click on the name of the location to see it on the map with respect to your current location.

 # Requirements